FarmCon 24 Review: Gameplay & Farming Simulator 25 Machinery

 Massive leap in realism and graphics

 Realism is incredibly important for all simulation games, and Farming Simulator has been striving to make itself the best simulator out there.
-The newest FS25 will not be available on last generation consoles, and it has an increased demand in your PC’s resources.
+The newest FS25 will not be available on last-generation consoles, and it has an increased demand for your PC’s resources.
 But that is done for a reason – this next-generation update brings massive improvements in graphics.
 Reflections, light, and shadows are completely revamped.
-Sun will shine differently through the clouds, and different sources will make realistic light effects.
-The foliage rendering is massively improved as well, making sure that no two fields look identical, and everything is as close to real life as possible.
-Dynamic soil will respond to your vehicle movement, and together with updated water effects, will create a great look on your brand new rice fields.
+The sun shines differently through the clouds, and different sources produce realistic light effects.
+The foliage rendering is also massively improved, making sure that no two fields look identical and everything is as close to real life as possible.
+Dynamic soil will respond to your vehicle movement and, together with updated water effects, will create a great look on your brand-new rice fields.

 Improved UI and HUD